pdxrconf/pdxrconf.github.io/content/speakers/speaker_info_2026/keynote/dror_berel/index.md

 Key Takeaways:

-* Why your "sophisticated" custom pipeline is probably a liability--
+* Why your "sophisticated" custom pipeline is probably a liability
-* How to identify when existing tools solve your ""unique"" problem
+* How to identify when existing tools solve your "unique" problem
 * Real examples of dramatic simplification wins
 * Practical approaches you can implement immediately